Birds With Orange Heads

 • Diet: Insects, fruits, and berries

-The Western Tanager is a bird that catches our eye with its bright colors and happy look.
-It lives in many places in western North America.
-Knowing where it lives helps us understand its life and actions.
+The Western Tanager is a bird that catches our eye with its bright colours and happy look.
+It lives in many places in western North America, and knowing where it lives helps us understand its life and actions.

 Western Tanager